 There is actually a fourth type that is rarely mentioned in articles and can be described as the extroverted introvert – somebody who has traits of an introvert but is naturally sociable.

 So how do you know if you’re an extroverted introvert?

-1. You like spending time alone, but adapt well in all social situations
+1. You like spending time alone but adapt well to all social situations

 An extroverted introvert gets their energy from being alone, like an introvert, but can adapt in any social situation, giving them traits of an extrovert.
 Extroverted introverts are the ones that appear to be extroverts, but who occasionally need to withdraw after periods of socialising.